Follow

 Main_Branch.png

-Once you hit enter, the branch name will change.
+Once you select enter, the branch name will change.

 First_Branch_created.png